Decay of Time Correlations in Point Vortex Systems: Introduction

 In the present paper we analyze the temporal structure of equilibrium dynamics for a classical model in 2D fluid mechanics, that is the point vortex (PV) system, and we exhibit evidence of persistence in time correlations, in the form of power law decay of the latter.

 Introduced by Helmholtz in 1857 \cite{Helmholtz1858}, PVs are widely known as the fluid discretization method adopted by Onsager \cite{Onsager1949} in laying grounds for the statistical mechanical approach to 2D turbulence.
+PV methods have also found relevant applications in the numerical approximation of 2D incompressible fluids: important examples include boundary effects \cite{Chorin1973,cottet2000,mimeau2021,grotto2023uniform} and Kelvin-Helmholtz or Rayleigh–Taylor instabilities \cite{Krasny1986,ZHOU20171I,ZHOU20171II,Thalabard2020}.

 The dynamics consists of a system of $N$ first-order singular ODEs, describing the evolution of points at which vorticity, \emph{i.e.} the curl of velocity, is ideally concentrated.
 For the sake of dealing with a finite reference measure, and in order to neglect boundary effects, we consider such system in a periodic domain $\T=[-1,1]^2$,

 in which the vector field induced by the interaction of couple of PVs, $K(x_i-x_j)$, is given by

 where $G$ is the zero-averaged fundamental solution of Laplace's equation on $\T$.